vile/discord-attendance-bot/README.md

 ### Compose down

-Stop the and/or delete the Docker image.
+Stop the container and/or delete the Docker image.

 ```bash
 docker compose down